jmassara/veewee-rhel6-vbox/README.md

 $ gem install bundler
 $ bundle install
 ```
-You will need to download the RHEL 6.4 ISO file and copy it into `$HOME/opt/veewee/iso`.
+You will need to download the RHEL 6.4 ISO file and copy it to `$HOME/opt/veewee/iso/rhel-server-6.4-x86_64-dvd.iso`.

 # RHEL 6.4 veewee templates
 You must configure a RHEL yum repository yourself.
 None of these templates provide any as it requires licensing.